danielmunro/kotlinmud-v2/README.md

 * more skills
 * more item, mob, room properties migrated from mhs source
 * skills:
-  * no list for jobs
+  * no list for roles - done
   * affect for not stacking
   * equipped weapon syntax